 I was born in New York City.
 The Big Apple, baby.
-I was raised in Fort Lee, NJ, (you got a problem with that?) in a home overlooking the NYC skyline.
+I was raised in Fort Lee, NJ, (you got a problem with that?) in a home on the Palisades, overlooking the NYC skyline.
 I’ve always loved pizza.

 Growing up in NJ, pizza was always on the menu.
 Everyone had a favorite pizza place.
 Mine?
 Ft.
 Lee Pizza, which is still there and is still awesome.
 Jerry’s was great at well.
 Ft.
 Lee was, at the time, filled with Italians, so Italian food was everywhere.
 The pizza was excellent.
 Have I mentioned I love pizza and that I’ve always loved pizza?